I’ve been hearing from our community about how challenging they find shopping online for clothes.

 Our Current Situation

-Retailers and malls were experiencing dwindling sales and low foot traffic long before the time of social distancing.
-Shopping, for many consumers, was getting not only frustrating but boring.
+Retailers and malls were experiencing dwindling sales and low foot traffic long before the pandemic.

-Many of the stores and shopping destinations currently on the cusp of never recovering from the freezing of our economy were in dire straits before this because they didn’t adapt to the changing world.
+Many of the stores and shopping destinations currently on the cusp of never recovering from our economy’s freezing were in dire straits before this because they didn’t adapt to the changing world.

 Now, all retailers are going to have to overhaul how they do business.

-Without an in store experience, retailers will find more ways to incentivize us to shop online, like deep discounts, bonuses and free shipping.
+Without a pleasant in-store experience, retailers have to figure out how to maintain sales, so they will incentivize us to shop online, like deep discounts, bonuses, and free shipping.

 My Best Tips for Shopping Online

 Personally, I’ve never enjoyed shopping in person.
 It’s online only for me, all the way.